 H = 12ln2πeC (15)

-In order to estimate the error in our calculations due to autocorrelation in in the simulation trajectoriess, we performed moving block bootstrapping [23].
+In order to estimate the error in our calculations due to autocorrelation in the simulation trajectoriess, we performed moving block bootstrapping [23].
 For block sizes of 1, 500, 1000, 5000, and 10000, we generated 50 new trajectories from the original trajectories.
 For each information measure, we then calculated the standard error for each block size across the 50 corresponding trajectories.
 For all mean values, the mean for block size of 1 was reported.
 For all standard errors, the maximum error across all block sizes is reported.

 Fitting Exponentials